PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 * the Lithuania does not have more than one type of citizenship, so only Lithuanian citizenship justice are legal.
 * Russian speaking people are minority in the Lithuania & E.U. does not have any Country, that make russian language one of E.U. language.
 * Software Applications, that allow distance control of Device are increasing.
 There could be need of secure default settings and better computer proficiency & knowledge in using that in correct way.
+* Lithuanian Constitution give enough rights for private life, so not all people just know their rights and defend them.
+The top management could be skipping these Rights as in business centric countries.
+Labor union(s) could be lacking, so employees rights could be damaged already.
+* The first ELTA Article from top provide idea, that Lithuania Cybersecurity Regulation accept Banking operations with something as simple as a Password.
+This just can't be called a Bank & bellow of that as a Savings Institution?
+Big Tech has a trend, that provide Authentication with not only requirement of a single & simple password.
+The used option of second e-mail address can't reach level of 2nd Factor Authentication.
 ```

 ```